 Electrical installations: Test to AS/NZS 3017 and AS/NZS 3018.
-Give the Principal's Representative a
+Give the Principal's Representative a certificate showing test results and certifying compliance with AS/NZS 3018:

 - correct polarity. - no transposition of earthing and neutral conductors. - no short circuit between conductors. - no intermix between conductors of different circuits. - switchboard, including mounted equipment, is correctly marked to indicate the corresponding active and neutral connections for each circuit, and the relationship of the various sections of the installation. - number of points connected to each circuit does not exceed maximum permissible. - installation operates in the manner intended.